 Choosing a streaming service can be overwhelming.
 There are hundreds of platforms, each with a different focus.

 Before you choose a service, it’s essential to determine what you must have.
-Do you need to have live TV, or are you fine with on-demand content?
+Do you need to have live TV, or are you okay with on-demand content?

-There are three styles of cable TV alternatives, and we’ll cover each option.
+There are three styles of cable TV alternatives to consider.

 Top Live TV Streaming Services

-A live TV streaming service is the closest to thing to cable or satellite.
-These services package together channel lineups of dozens of popular networks.
+A live TV streaming service is the closest thing to cable or satellite.
+These services package channel lineups of dozens of popular networks together.

-These are the same channels you get via cable or satellite.
-There are eight major live TV streaming services, ranging from minimalistic to premium services that are much like what you’re currently paying for in your contract.
+You’ll get the same channels you get via cable or satellite.
+There are eight major live TV streaming services, ranging from minimalistic to premium services, that are much like what you’re currently paying for in your contract.

-Some platforms even allow you to add-on premium channels like HBO or Showtime if you’re used to getting that in your current setup.
+Some platforms even allow you to add premium channels, like HBO or Showtime, if you’re used to getting that in your current setup.

 Our top-rated service is YouTube TV.
-It currently costs $64.99 for over 100 channels, with three simultaneous streams.
+It currently costs $72.99 for over 100 channels with three simultaneous streams.
 Read our YouTube TV review to learn more about the platform.

 Philo is more affordable because it doesn’t carry live sports or local networks.
 Its focus is on lifestyle and entertainment content.
 Read our Philo review to learn more about the platform.